 • Wat Tha Reua Temple

-Wat Chalong is the largest Phuket temple and the most visited.
-In the same area are other smaller local temples, not all blogged yet!
+Wat Chalong is the largest of all Phuket's temples and the most visited.
+In the same area are other smaller local temples, which are much quieter!
 I pass Chalong temple almost every day.
-It looks especially nice in the early morning.
+It looks especially nice in the early morning light.

 • Chalong Temple (Wat Chalong)